Seek. Learn. Advance.

 _______________________________

-This course is a collaborative effort between the Center for Creative Instruction, the Online Faculty Fellows and volunteer faculty from across the campus (dates to be added to Upcoming Events).
+This course is a collaborative effort between the Center for Creative Instruction, the Online Faculty Fellows and volunteer faculty from across the campus.
 Conceived in the fall of 2019, the course has been an integral part of the SUNY Potsdam reopening plan and has prepared scores of faculty in delivering high quality and highly engaging online content during the COVID 19 crisis.

 Registered participants will receive a welcome email in the days leading up to the start of the course.
-The email will contain links to the course sites in Brightspace as well as links to the optional Welcome and Closing sessions on the first and last days of the course, respectively.
+The email will contain links to the course sites in Brightspace as well as links to the optional Welcome and Closing sessions at the beginning and end of the course.
 Both video meetings are optional and will be recorded.

 By the end of the course, participants will be able to: